berniezajac/emotional-solar-coaster/README.md

 An experimental Docker setup that spins up Telegraf, InfluxDB and Grafana with a pre-made dashboard that monitors an Enphase Envoy solar PV system.
 This is currently running on an Envoy with firmware version D7.0.88.

+Also includes some basic support for AirThings Wave air quality monitor via their Consumer API (in separate branch)

 ![Grafana Dashboard](docs/images/emotional-solar-coaster.png)

 This is running on a Raspberry Pi 3b+, although also tested on a Macbook Pro M1 Max running Mac OS 12.6.1.